shmcminn/digitalframeworks-spring19/README.md

 * (maybe do panel discussion with guests?)
 * **Assignment**: Write a 400-word story with a data take on some news from the past month.

+**Class 8: Presenting/storytelling with data**
+* Tableau
+* What is a data story vs an "infographic"?
+* Multiple story forms
+* Story critiques
+* **Assignment**: Sketch out concept for final story, including graphic/photo opportunities, possible interactivity

-**What the Hell is an API, and other questions I was too afraid to ask**
+**Class 9: What the Hell is an API, and other questions I was too afraid to ask -- plus interviews**
 * A day to talk about the industry standard tools data reporters to use to do their jobs
 * Based on What the Hell is R https://prezi.com/hsbuuq7r3z1n/what-the-hell-is-r/
-* **Assignment**: Work on final story
+* Review each others' stories
+* Five-minute broadcast-style interviews
+* **Extra credit assignment**: TBD

-**Bonus: Mapping, campaign finance and other things smart people know more about than I do**
+**Class 10: Bonus: Mapping, campaign finance and other things smart people know more about than I do**
-* I won't be here for the last class so ... ?
+* I won't be here for the last class so ...
-* **Extra credit assignment** File a publishable story (at least 400 words) or visualization based on something you learned in today's lesson.
-This can increase your grade by a maximum of 2% pts.

 ### Final project